Tomahawk steak is meant for reverse searing on the grill. It will ensure the a juicy, tender steak every time. Every bite is sheer perfection!

-How to cook a Tomahawk Steak
+Ways to Cook a Tomahawk Steak

 - You can reverse sear it on the grill.
 That is the method I’ll be teaching you in this post.
 I did mine on my Traeger pellet grill.

-- Or you can do a traditional sear on the grill then cook them slowly over low temperature on any type of grill.
+- Or you can do a traditional sear on the grill, then cook them slowly over low temperature on any type of grill.

 - Grilling them on a charcoal grill with indirect heat is an amazing technique if you don’t have a pellet grill.
 I’ll be sharing a post using that technique next week.

 - You can sear it in a cast iron pan on the stove for a perfect crust, then cook it in the oven.

 - Another option is sous vide if you dig cooking that way.

 - However you cook it be sure to use a thermapen or any instant-read thermometer is crucial so you hit your target temp.
 Medium-rare or medium-well are both good options, depending on how you like your steak.
 Pay less attention to total time and more to internal temperatures when grilling.

 - Reverse searing is perfect for this thick cut of beef.

 - You start by cooking it on a low temperature then once your steak reaches the desired internal temperature you will remove the steak from the grill and crank the heat up.